mypage-shivangi/Titanic/README.md

 ## 🚢 Titanic Survival Prediction – Binary Classification

-This project applies machine learning to predict passenger survival on the Titanic using features like age, gender, class, and fare.
-It’s a classic binary classification task based on a Kaggle competition.
+This notebook builds a machine learning model to predict survival outcomes on the Titanic.
+We use classic classification techniques like Random Forest, ElasticNet and XGBoost.

+We'll explore:

+Data cleaning and preprocessing

+Feature engineering

+Model training and evaluation

 ---